HarshNarayanJha/KabuAI/README.md

 LangGraph enables KabuAI to be really powerful about it's decision making by incorporating the latest LLMs into the graph that understand user's query better.
 The ability to make predictable routes based on user's query feels like magic.

-FastAPI serves a quick and easy way to server streaming async routes for interacting with the powerful agent at the back.
+FastAPI serves a quick and easy way to serve streaming async routes for interacting with the powerful agent at the back.

 ### LangGraph Framework